Comanche County Detention Center

 If the Comanche County Detention Center inmate search website is not currently online or up to date, call 580-250-1902 for assistance in locating your inmate.

 The Comanche County Detention Center is "open" 24-hours-a-day.
 When you call, give the staff member the name of who you are looking for and a birthdate or age if you have it.
 That person will let you know if your inmate is there.

 At minimum you will need a first and last name.
 If you can provide the middle name or initial that is even better.
 In a perfect world you will also have the inmate's birthdate, but if not, an estimated age will help.

 If you are not sure what county jail the inmate is located in, it helps to at least know the geographic area.
 Knowing what state the inmate is in is good; knowing which county is even better.

 In some cases, there will be more than one possibility.
 Use patience and check them all.
 Go here to get started on a search for any jail in the state of Oklahoma or go to this page to begin a search for all jails in the United States.

-If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in Comanche County County within the county where the crime occurred.
+If your inmate has been charged but not yet convicted of a misdemeanor or a felony, he or she will most likely be held in the county detention center where the crime occurred.
 If you only have the city name, look up the city's police department, call and ask them if they keep inmates at a local jail or send them to the county jail.
-If they are sent to the Comanche County County Jail, either look them up here or call 580-250-1902 for assistance.
+If they are sent to the Comanche County Detention Center, call 580-250-1902 for assistance.

-Recently convicted felons are sometimes held at Comanche County County Jail until transport to a Oklahoma State Prison is available.
-Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the Comanche County County Jail system.
+Recently convicted felons are sometimes held at this facility until transport to a Oklahoma State Prison is available.
+Inmates sentenced to less than one year incarceration or those convicted to serve time for misdemeanors will do their time in the Comanche County Detention Center.

 How to find an Inmate already convicted of a felony and sentenced in the state of Oklahoma